CJM Stage 2 Return Fuel System

-UPDATE; CJM is proud to offer the ONLY billet VQ35DE rails with optional on-board dampers.
+Updates; CJM is proud to offer the ONLY billet VQ35DE rails with on-board dampers.
 Over the years, we have found that some DE's experience ill side effects as a result of removing all the fuel pulsation dampers.
-What can occur are lean spots at specific RPMs that cause stuttering and hesitation, and no compensation through tuning appears to help much.
-Both our original rails and dampened rails are available as options for our systems.
-The last photo shows the rails with the damper option assembled.
-See the notes below for further details.
+What can occur are lean spots at specific RPMs that cause stuttering and hesitation, and no compensation through tuning appears to help.
+Our original fuel rails without damper provisions have been discontinued.
+The slight increase in system cost is due to several additional components related to installing the dampers.

 The trick is to eliminate every single restriction possible.
 Eliminating restrictions will reduce pressure drop across the system, giving the fuel rails the same pressure as just outside the fuel pump.
 Every bit of plumbing is as large as possible without going over the top, to make sure that your fuel doesnt hit any bottlenecks on its way to your engine.